 Previous trials have consistently resulted in contamination with toxic and carcinogenic materials.
 The heat and pressure produced by the burning coal provides a mechanism to spread this pollution.
 Perfectly controlling the reaction to prevent this is impossible when it is happening deep underground.
 However the most common paths to the surface is via the wells themselves.
 Of three recent tests projects in Australia two were shut down when toxic materials were released into the land and groundwater.

 Pollution of Sea & Coastline

 Large volumes of partly burnt coal will be left underground by the process.
-The industry claims that they will flush out these residues but this would not be consistently possible on an industrial scale, due to collapses in the burn cavity.
-Over time toxic materials will be leached out by groundwater flows and follow the path of least resistance up leaking wells to the surface.
+The industry claims that they will flush out these residues but this would not be possible on an industrial scale, due to collapses in the burn cavity.
+Over time toxic materials will be leached out by groundwater flows or follow the path of least resistance up leaking wells to the surface.

 Underground Coal Fires

 The geology of the British Isles is littered with faults and abandoned mine workings.
 If a supply of oxygen from an uncontrolled source reached the burning coal, the coal seam could continue to burn indefinitely.
 An uncontrolled fire would not be confined to the offshore coal seam.

 As coal seams burn the voids created collapse.
 This can cause collapse of the overlying geology and could lead to subsidence and damage to buildings and infrastructure including the UCG boreholes themselves.

 Just removing drilling mud and waste from wells will require many tanker/truck movements for each site .
 Waste disposal traffic will become a common sight on local roads.
 This is in addition to construction vehicles and drilling equipment when the sites are commissioned and pipelines are constructed through rural and suburban areas.